mikelisrael/myxellia-test/README.md

 ![Myxellia](app/opengraph-image.png)

-Myxellia is a feature-rich, full-stack financial management application built with Next.js, TypeScript, and Tailwind CSS.
+Myxellia is a feature-rich, financial management application built with Next.js, TypeScript, and Tailwind CSS.
 This project showcases a modern, responsive, and user-friendly interface for managing personal finances.
 It is a portfolio project designed to demonstrate proficiency in front-end development, UI/UX design, and modern web technologies.

 ## Live Demo